is an American

 www.quiltsbyfransnay.com

-We met up with Jan for the first
+We met up with Jan for the first time in Fargo, ND.
+An

-her books "Lone Star Quilts and Beyond" and
+Star Quilts and Beyond",

-"Hunter Star Quilts and Beyond"), TV star (she's been
+"Hunter Star Quilts and Beyond" and "Diamond Quilts and Beyond"), TV star (she's been

 on Alex Anderson's Simply Quilts a bunch of times), and